vmware-archive/clarity/_documentation/login-page.md

 ---

 {: .component-summary }
-#### The login page is a predefined form for applications that require authentification.
+#### The login page is a predefined form for applications that require authentication.

 Use Clarity's login form by extending the <code>.login</code> classname on <code>form</code> and wrapping it in a container extending the <code>.login-wrapper</code> class.